mikenakis/Public/dispatch/README.md

 ## Description

-`mikenakis-dispatch` is a Java class library that defines the `Dispatcher` interface, which represents the heart of an event-driven system, otherwise known as `message pump`, `event loop`, `event driver`, etc.
+`mikenakis-dispatch` is a Java class library for building event-driven systems.

-Unlike other dispatcher implementations, the `post()` and `call()` methods are not part of this interface.
-Instead, these methods can be found in a separate `DispatcherProxy` interface, which can be obtained by invoking `Dispatcher.proxy()`.
-This way, code running outside of the dispatcher thread can be given only a `DispatcherProxy` to work with, so that it cannot invoke any of the other methods of the `Dispatcher` interface, because these methods only make sense to be invoked from within the dispatcher thread.

-A companion `Timekeeper` interface provides a means of creating timers.

 Two implementations are provided:

  - The `fake` implementation, which is useful for testing event-driven software.
- - The `autonomous` implementation, which provides a stand-alone `Dispatcher` for building event-driven systems.
+ - The `autonomous` implementation, which allows building stand-alone (autonomous) event-driven systems.

-It is fairly easy to create implementations that encapsulate other existing dispatchers.
-For example, in my private projects I have a `Dispatcher` implementation for AWT/Swing.
+It is fairly easy to create implementations that encapsulate the message pumps of other existing event-driven systems, for example the Event Dispatch Thread (EDT) of AWT/Swing.

 ## License